Dollar prices stabilize in Baghdad, drop in Erbil - Shafaq News

 Dollar prices stabilize in Baghdad, drop in Erbil

+Shafaq News/ On Thursday, the exchange rates оf the US Dollar against the Iraqi dinar remained steady in Baghdad and edged lower in Erbil markets.

-According to Shafaq News Agency's survey, the dollar's rate with the closure of the Al-Kifah and Al-Harithiya central stock exchanges in Baghdad, settled at 151,200 dinars per 100 dollars, the same price registered in the morning.
+According to a survey by Shafaq News Agency, the dollar's rates, with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, set at 150,750 dinars for every 100 dollars, the same price recorded today’s morning.

-In Baghdad, the currency exchange stores recorded a selling rate of 152,250 dinars per 100 dollars and a buying rate of 150,250 dinars.
+The selling and buying rates at currency exchange stores in Baghdad reached 151,750 IQD and 150,750 IQD per 100 USD, respectively.